The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 • Not sabotaging the system with weak power delivery, bad airflow, or bargain-bin storage choices

-Once you are in true high-end GPU territory, you reach the point where “more money” stops translating into “more frames.”
-Beyond that, you are buying quieter fans, prettier cases, premium cables, and custom loops.
+Once you are in true high-end GPU territory, you reach the point where more money stops translating into more frames.
+Beyond that, you are buying quieter fans, nicer cases, premium cabling, and custom loops.
 All nice, none magical.

 The Core Philosophy of a Smart 4K Monster